BigBearBalls/barber-shop-project/README.md

 # Barber-shop-project

->For stating this project you should clone repository and run command: \
+>For starting this project you should clone repository and run command: \
 _docker compose up_